Trevor Drown

 Ronald Trevor Drown (born c.
-1970), is a U.S. Army Green Beret, a Sergeant Major (E-9) in the 20th Special Forces Group (Airborne) and a businessman from Dover, Arkansas, who was a Republican member of the Arkansas House of Representatives for District 68 in Pope and Van Buren counties in the north central portion of his state.
+1970) is a U.S. Army Green Beret, a Sergeant Major (E-9) in the 20th Special Forces Group (Airborne) and a businessman from Dover, Arkansas.
+He is an American politician who was a Republican member of the Arkansas House of Representatives.
+He represented the 68th district, which contained much of Pope County and Van Buren County.
 Drown ran in 2018 for election as Arkansas secretary of state.